nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 	metaphlan.py subsampled_reads.fastq --bowtie2db ~/software/metaphlan/bowtie --bt2_ps sensitive-local --nproc 8

-The output will be sent to *stdout*, so you need to redirect it to a file, remember you can do this with > e.g. metaphlan.py .. > outfile.
+The output will be sent to *stdout*, so you need to redirect it to a file, remember you can do this:

+	metaphlan.py subsampled_reads.fastq --bowtie2db ~/software/metaphlan/bowtie --bt2_ps sensitive-local --nproc 8 > my_results.txt

 Run metaphlan for subsamplings of 1000, 10000, 100000 and 1000000 reads.